[Repealed, 2002 c 375 art 2 s 56]

 The commissioner shall set payment rates for targeted case management under this subdivision.
 Case managers may bill according to the following criteria:

-(1) for relocation targeted case management, case managers may bill for direct case management activities, including face-to-face contact, telephone contact, and interactive video contact according to section 256B.0924, subdivision 4a, in the lesser of:
+(1) for relocation targeted case management, case managers may bill for direct case management activities, including face-to-face contact, telephone contact, and interactive video contact as defined in section 256B.0625, subdivision 20b, paragraph (f), in the lesser of:

 (i) 180 days preceding an eligible recipient's discharge from an institution; or